radiantmythx/codex-arpg/README.md

 ### Generating a Zone
 Attach `scripts/ui/zone_shard_slot.gd` to a `Control` that contains an `InventorySlot` for the shard and a `Button` to trigger the run.
 Export `zone_generator` to a `ZoneGenerator` resource (`scripts/zones/zone_generator.gd`) and set its `enemy_pack_scene` and `boss_scene` in the editor.
 When the button is pressed the control emits `zone_generated(PackedScene)`; instance this scene and warp the player to begin the encounter.

+## Passive Skill Tree
+The project now includes a framework for allocating passive skill nodes.
+Attach `scripts/passives/passive_tree.gd` to a `Control` that contains all of your passive nodes and set the following exports:

+- **player_path** – NodePath to the player so node effects can modify their `Stats`.
+- **nodes_parent_path** – Optional path to the node container.
+If empty the tree looks for `PassiveNode` children directly under itself.

+Create nodes by instancing Controls with one of the provided scripts:

+- `AttributeNode` – grants flat main stats.
+Set `stat` and `amount`.
+- `ModifierNode` – applies an `Affix` resource for standard stat bonuses.
+- `MasteryNode` – applies an `Affix` with powerful flags.
+- `WarpNode` – special node that links to other warp nodes.

+For each node use the exported `connections` array to link it to its neighbors.
+Warp nodes expose an additional `warp_connections` array.
+Set `is_root` on the starting node; it begins allocated.
+When the scene runs the tree automatically creates `Line2D` connections between nodes.
+Warp links are drawn in blue.

+Add passive points with `add_points()` and click nodes to allocate them.
+Nodes only become available if at least one connected node leading back to the root has already been allocated.
+Allocated nodes immediately apply their effects to the player's stats.